What is the share capital in Ireland?

 Foreign investors interested to establish a company in Ireland have to complete a set of steps in order to incorporate the business in accordance with the stipulations of the local legislation.
 One of the legal requirements in this sense refers to the minimum share capital, which varies in accordance with the legal entity chosen by the businessman.

 The registration of the minimum share capital in Ireland is established by the Companies Act 2014; the Act sets out new rules regulating the registration and the activities of companies in Ireland, offering a more flexible perspective, advantageous to both local and foreign entrepreneurs.
 Our team of Irish lawyers can provide legal assistance related to the minimum share capital, as well as for any other aspect of the incorporation process.
+We also offer non-corporate services, such as legal assistance during divorce in Ireland.

 What is the minimum share capital for limited companies in Ireland?